Veteraning/stoneware/README.md

 ## Anything else to say?

-This will not work on network based blocking unless you use the proxy method.
+This will not work on network based blocking unless you use a proxy with it (which is useless).
 Also if you have any problems at all check what the embed method you are using does (example: "<portal> tag what does it do html")